api3dao/old-api3-docs/docs/dao-members/introduction/dao-pool.md

 The staking utility incentivizes participation in the DAO and alignment of incentives.
-By staking your API3 tokens into the DAO pool, you receive governance voting rights and take part in providing API3 users with quantifiable _security_ in the form of the coverage service.
-The DAO pool also grants you inflationary rewards and exposes you to the risk of coverage service claims.
+By staking your API3 tokens into the DAO pool, you receive governance voting rights and take part in providing API3 users with quantifiable _security_ in the form of service coverage.
+The DAO pool also grants you inflationary rewards and exposes you to the risk of service coverage claims.

 > <img src="../assets/images/dao-pool-staking.png" width="350"/>
 >
 > <p class="diagram-line" style="color:gray;margin-top:25px;">Staked tokens in the DAO pool grant
 > governance voting rights, inflationary rewards and are used to fund the coverage
-> service which exposes staked tokens to the risks of coverage service claims.</p>
+> service which exposes staked tokens to the risks of service coverage claims.</p>

 **Benefits:**

-- Generate shares (tokens) in the DAO through revenue sharing from the coverage service fees.
+- Generate shares (tokens) in the DAO through revenue sharing from service coverage fees.
-- Generates inflationary rewards by decreasing the circulating supply of API3 tokens through revenue burn from the coverage service fees.
+- Generates inflationary rewards by decreasing the circulating supply of API3 tokens through revenue burn from service coverage fees.
 - Improved token inflation protection compared to unstaked tokens.
 - Voting privileges on DAO proposals.